woctezuma/stable-diffusion-colab/README.md

 - DDIM, which is the default scheduler for Stable Diffusion [at 768 resolution][huggingface-sd2-resolution-768],
 - K-LMS, which is the scheduler suggested by [DreamStudio][dreamstudio-demo].
 - Euler, which is the scheduler used in [🤗's example][huggingface-sd2-examples] for Stable Diffusion 2.
+- DPM, which is the scheduler used in [🤗's example][huggingface-sd21-examples] for Stable Diffusion 2.1.

 ## Parameters